marcoscarceles/repoman/README.md

  * Grails 3.1.1
  * Java 8

-Use the following environment variables to integrate with Github:
+Use one of the following environment variables combinations to integrate with Github:
  * ClientID / Secret based:
    * `GTIHUB_SECRET`
    * `GITHUB_CLIENTID`